Sikhote-Alin: History

-The name might be Manchu for "coastal ridge"., or Nanai for "foresty mountains".
+The name might be Manchu for "coastal ridge", or Nanai for "foresty mountains".

 In the 1910s and 1920s, Sikhote-Alin was extensively explored by Russian geographer and naturalist Vladimir Arsenyev (1872-1930), who described his adventures in several books, notably Dersu Uzala (1923), which in 1975 was turned into an Oscar-winning film by Akira Kurosawa.
 Largely due to his exploration and advocacy, the large Sikhote-Alin and Lazo wildlife refuges were set up in 1935 to preserve the region's unusual wildlife.

-On February 12, 1947, one of the largest meteorite showers in recent history occurred in the mountains range.
+On 12 February 1947, one of the largest meteorite showers in recent history occurred in the mountains range.
 The Sikhote-Alin meteorite exploded in the atmosphere as it fell, raining many tons of metal on an elliptical region about 1.3 km2 in area.
 Craters were formed by the meteorites; the largest was 26 m in diameter.

 In 2001, UNESCO placed "Central Sikhote-Alin" onto the World Heritage List, citing its importance for "the survival of endangered species such as the scaly-sided (Chinese) merganser, Blakiston's fish-owl and the Amur tiger".
 The World Heritage Site had a total area of 16319 km2, of which the terrestrial core zone of Sikhote-Alin Zapovednik comprised 3985 km2.
 In 2018, the World Heritage Site was expanded by 11605 km2 by including Bikin National Park under the name "Bikin River Valley".

+Notable summits

+Tordoki Yani

+Tordoki Yani or Tardoki Yani (Тордоки-Яни) is the highest peak of the Sikhote-Alin Mountains.
+It is located in the southeast of Khabarovsk Krai to the north of the border of Primorsky Krai.
+It is a table mountain and rises to an elevation of 2,090 m (2077 at GSE).
+The mountain is the source of the river Anyuy.

+Ko Mountain

+Ko (Ко) is the second-highest point of the range.
+It is located in the southern part of Khabarovsk Krai near the border of Primorsky Krai, Russia.

+It is 2,004 m above sea level.
+The mountain's name is from the Udege language, meaning 'witch'.

+Anik Mountain

+Anik Mountain (гора Аник) is the third highest peak in the range as well as the highest peak of Primorsky Krai, Russia.
+It is located in the north of Primorsky Krai on the border with Khabarovsk Krai.